MingyuYan-ICT/fengbintu.github.io/index.md

 # About Me
 My name is Fengbin Tu.
-I'm currently pursuing the Ph.D. degree with the Institute of Microelectronics, Tsinghua University, Beijing, China.
-My dissertation is entitled "**Energy-Efficient Neural Network Accelerator Design**", advised by Prof. Shaojun Wei and Prof. Shouyi Yin.
+I received the Ph.D. degree in Electronic Science and Technology from Tsinghua University, Beijing, China.
+My dissertation is entitled "**Architecture Design and Memory Optimization for Neural Network Accelerators**", and won the Tsinghua Excellent Dissertation Award, advised by Prof. Shaojun Wei and Prof. Shouyi Yin.

 A reconfigurable multi-modal neural network processor (Thinker) has been designed based on my [DNA](http://ieeexplore.ieee.org/document/7898402/) architecture.
 The Thinker chip was exhibited at the [2016 National Mass Innovation and Entrepreneurship Week](http://news.tsinghua.edu.cn/publish/thunews/9648/2016/20161013102253491194453/20161013102253491194453_.html), as a representative work from Tsinghua University.
 The Thinker chip was highly praised by Chinese Premier Li Keqiang, and featured by [Yang Lan One on One](http://www.iqiyi.com/v_19rr77vmeo.html?wx_uid1=wxidoG0a9jsItpryB9soI-lGgUuUtvlc&wx_uid2=wxidoG0a9jsItpryB9soI-lGgUuUtvlc), [AI Tech Talk](https://www.leiphone.com/news/201705/8sB0WHz6D70J7NAy.html) and [MIT Technology Review](https://www.technologyreview.com/s/609954/china-wants-to-make-the-chips-that-will-add-ai-to-any-gadget/?from=timeline&isappinstalled=0).
 It won the [ISLPED'17 Design Contest Award](http://islped.org/2017/index.php), which was [the first time for a Chinese Mainland team to win the award](http://news.tsinghua.edu.cn/publish/thunews/10303/2017/20170809193415062503521/20170809193415062503521_.html).